zhuofany/Yu-portfolio/health-diets.md

 * Aesthetics: The color matching of the chart looks harmonious and does not have many competing colors, which has certain level of aesthetic quality.

 👎 **_What does not work well?_**
 * Completenesss: The chart's title cannot be inferred directly from the column chart's data.
 Although I can see the data from 2010 and 2018, I am unsure of the benchmark or objective by which to measure the progress of the diet, so I consider its completeness to be only fair.
 * Perceptibility: Furthermore, I will feel exhausted and confused when I look at this chart because there are so many different food types with various colors, patterns and shadings.
 I have to compare which color goes with which food type all the time.
 Particularly, the top portion of the bar has a very small area, making it difficult to see the precise value.
 Having too many colors will also detract from the presentation.
 As a result, perceptibility is significantly decreased.
 * Engagement: This data visualization does a poor job of improving the interaction between users and data.
 The audience might be overly preoccupied with the visualization's color and drawn in by its adorable appearance, but they might not be interested in learning more.
 Engagement will decline as a result of the confusing information above.

+💡 **_How to change_**
+1. I want to convert the original data into the annual growth rate of dietary intake.
+This makes the data more meaningful and understandable while also conforming to the information mentioned above.
+And it will improve the completeness by making the contrast more visible.
+2. In response to the above problem, I want to completely change the type of chart.
+Because I can't accurately see the change in the growth rate of the last decade, and the comparison between different continents, therefore, I want to construct a bar chart to represent growth rate change of different continents in the last decades.
+3. I also want to separate the types of foods that promote health from those that have a greater impact on the environment and health, and merge some food types according to the content of the original text.
+In this way, it is easier for the audience to understand the meaning of data and thus increase its perceptibility and engagement.
+4. In the chart, I want to use as few colors as possible to improve perceptibility.

 🙇‍♀️ **_Primary Audience_**